Written by Sean McPheat |

 That luck however, stands for Labour Under Correct Knowledge!

-Selling is a profession and as in any profession it takes skill, education, practice and expert knowledge.
+Selling is a profession and as in any profession it will take skill, education, Sales Training, practice and expert knowledge.
 A true professional sales person does not rely on the roll of the dice or hope and wish he or she has a good week.

 A true professional depends on the knowledge and understanding of facts; on scientific data and laws all applied with learned skill.